-The District is a member of the King County Director's Association (KCDA).
-KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The board authorized joining the association by passing a Resolution dated May 2009, and has remained in the joint venture ever since.
-The District's current equity of \$13,414.47 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
-The District may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.
+The school district is a member of the King County Directors' Association (KCDA).
+KCDA is a purchasing coop designed to pool the member districts' purchasing power.
+The Board authorized joining the association by signing the New Member Articles of Agreement on January 20, 1993 and has remained in the joint venture ever since.
+The district's current equity of \$3,784.94 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the district applied against paid administrative fees.
+The district may withdraw from the joint venture and will receive its equity in has remained in the joint venture ever since.